- Home

 8. Snowball cake

-If you’re not a big fan of the rich, heavy flavours of Christmas cake (and you aren’t especially into chocolate), it can be hard to think of a delicious festive dessert.
-If this is the case, why not move away from traditional festive flavours and make a Snowball cake instead?
+If you’re not a big fan of the rich, heavy flavours of Christmas cake (and aren’t especially into chocolate), it can be hard to think of a delicious festive bake.
+If this is the case, why not move away from traditional festive flavours and make a snowball cake instead?

-Though it’s made with coconut and has a creamy iced frosting filling, there’s no denying that a snowball cake looks really festive – and tastes just as decadent as a Christmas dessert should be.
-Plus, as a fairly light dessert you won’t be left feeling uncomfortably full!
+While it’s made with coconut and has a creamy iced frosting filling, there’s no denying that a snowball cake looks really festive.
+Plus, it tastes just as decadent as a Christmas dessert should, without leaving you feeling uncomfortably full!

-This white snowball cake recipe from Olive Magazine has a fluffy frosting and is topped with coconut shavings, while this recipe from Good Housekeeping has Swiss meringue buttercream and is topped with white chocolate Ferrero Rocher.
+This white snowball cake recipe from Olive Magazine has a fluffy frosting and is topped with coconut shavings.
+On the other hand, this recipe from Good Housekeeping has Swiss meringue buttercream and is topped with white chocolate Ferrero Rocher.

-To see how to make a beautiful coconut and almond cake, have a watch of the video below.
+To see how to make a beautiful coconut and almond cake, check out the video below.

 9. Christmas cupcakes